craftcms/docs/docs/cloud/faq.md

 ### How can I statically cache the front end of my site?

-Craft Cloud has a built-in [static caching](static-caching.md) system that is designed to work seamlessly with Craft CMS.
+Craft Cloud includes a built-in [static caching](static-caching.md) system that works seamlessly with Craft CMS.
-On-disk and rewrite-based caches will not work, as the Cloud filesystem is ephemeral—and files in the “web root” aren’t directly exposed to the web.
+On-disk and rewrite-based caches will not work, as the Cloud filesystem is ephemeral, and files in the “web root” aren’t directly exposed to the web.

 <a id="local-dev"></a>